NodePassProject/pool/README.md

 - **Connection ID Generation:**
   - The server generates an 8-byte ID and sends it to the client after TLS handshake.
   - Connection IDs are used for tracking and managing individual connections.

+- **ClientGet Method:**
+  - Returns `(net.Conn, error)` where error indicates if the connection ID was not found.
+  - Thread-safe with mutex protection.

+- **ServerGet Method:**
+  - Returns `(string, net.Conn, error)` where error can indicate timeout, context cancellation, or other pool errors.
+  - Blocks until a connection is available or timeout is reached.
+  - Validates connection health before returning.

 - **Put Method:**
   - Prevents duplicate connections in the pool.